Translated by Linda Asher

 Bruno Sachs is a country doctor who makes house calls and feels deeply for his patients.
 There are broken bones, unwanted pregnancies, people without the will to live, a friend dying of cancer.
 His pity for his fellow creatures is both his motivating force and his own untreatable condition.
 Among the deaths, love affairs, and small town gossip, a love story emerges at the heart of the novel—between Dr. Sachs and a young woman upon whom he once performed an abortion.

 The Case of Dr. Sachs is a novel of the doctor's life that recalls Chekhov's Ward Number Six for its rendering of the central character's misericordia.
 Written in the second person,The Case of Doctor Sachs is filled with voices of silent suffering and arias of quiet joy.
-In France, where The Case of Doctor Sachs sold more than 600,000 copies and was awarded the Prix du Livre Inter, the book has come to represent a new freedom of literary expression.
+In France, where The Case of Doctor Sachs sold more than 600,000 copies and was awarded the Prix du Livre Inter, Martin Winckler's novel has come to represent a new freedom of literary expression.